mahomedalid/blazor-auth-mysql/README.md

-# blazor-auth-mysql
+# Blazor + Auth + MySQL

-Blazor boilerplate template using authentication with a MySQL/MariaDB backend
+Blazor boilerplate template including user authentication with a MySQL database.
+This template uses Pomelo.EntityFrameworkCore.MySql for the connection to the database throught the Entity Framework.